UniMath/agda-unimath/src/foundation/strong-preunivalence.lagda.md

 ### The preunivalence axiom implies the strong preunivalence axiom

-This argument is due to Evan Cavallo.
-Note that it critically depends on function extensionality, both for the implication that embeddings have propositional fibers, and to compute the equality type of `is-small`.
+This argument is due to [Evan Cavallo](https://ecavallo.net/).
+Note that it depends on the function extensionality axiom in order to compute the equality type of `is-small`.

 ```agda
 strong-preunivalence-axiom-preunivalence-axiom-Level :